 Mullgate

 Mullgate is a CLI-first proxy and gateway product for operators who need explicit, inspectable routing behavior.
-It exposes multiple local proxy entrypoints, keeps hostname-to-route mapping truthful, and documents both the current runtime model and the proposed multi-exit architecture.
+It exposes multiple local proxy entrypoints, keeps hostname-to-route mapping truthful, and documents the setup, proxy, and config workflows directly.

 What Mullgate is for